ebaklund/ORFEErc/README.md

 In that respect i can serve as a good example of wrap an existing class with Outcome.
 The point of this example is not that programmers should start to go around and wrap .NET classes.
 The point is to show how some class, using a .NET resource, may expose its result using Outcome.
-To avoid an example with distracting code
+To avoid an example with distracting code ...

+`TODO`

 ---